Wolframe107/Gramfactory/README.md

 ### Understanding Configuration Variables

-- **num_of_columns**: Determines how many times the background slice repeats.
-Recommended values: 10-15
+- **num_of_columns**: If anything other than a specified number, determines how many times the background pattern repeats.
+Else, tries to make final picture around 1920 pixels wide.

 - **num_of_slices**: Specifies the number of slices over which the mask stretches, influencing its scale.
 Recommended values: 2-5